geo-data/cesium-terrain-builder/README.md

   intercept GDAL errors.

-* Enable more options to be passed to the VRT warper, such as the resampling algorithm, deciding whether an approximate warp is acceptable etc. Some of this can be achieved by passing options to `GDALWarpOptions::papszWarpOptions` and `GDALCreateGenImgProjTransformer2` in `GDALTiler::createRasterTile`.
+* Enable more options to be passed to the VRT warper, such as the resampling algorithm.
+Some of this can be achieved by passing options to `GDALWarpOptions::papszWarpOptions` and `GDALCreateGenImgProjTransformer2` in `GDALTiler::createRasterTile`.

 * Encapsulate the multithreading tile generation functionality currently implemented in `ctb-tile` within the library to make it more widely